 How much does a pet passport cost?
 The rate may vary depending on the veterinarian you got it from.
 For cats, the cost may range from £25-£50.
 For dogs, the rate can be anywhere between £150 and £250.

-Pet Passport Requirements
+Pet Passport Application Requirements

-- Rabies vaccination This should be done 21 days before travel.
-Do note that the first day of the inoculation is counted as 0 day.
-Day 1 is the next day after the shots were administered to your pet.
-It is important to keep your pet’s rabies vaccination updated (annual boosters, etc.).
+- Rabies vaccination.
+This should be done twenty-one days before travel.
+Do note that the first day of the inoculation is counted as 0 days.
+Day one is the next day after the shots were administered to your pet.

 Before Travelling: What to Check in the Pet Passport